 According to the final rule published by the US Department of Homeland Security (DHS) on January 8, 2021, USCIS intended to modify the current H-1B cap registration system by prioritizing registrations based on wage levels set by the Department of Labor (DOL).
 The purpose of the rule would be to prioritize H-1B registrations based on salary for the geographic area of intended employment and skills needed for the offered position instead of the way the current lottery system operates.

 As of February 4th, 2021 this rule will NOT affect the H-1B 2022 registration process for the fiscal year which begins October 1, 2021.
 We expect the lottery to remain similar to last year’s; the rule may however affect next year’s (2022-2023) H-1B lottery season.
-We will update our clients accordingly in the event of changes.
+We will update you in the event of changes.
 Keep reading to learn more about this H-1B rule that may go into effect next year, as well as how to petition.

 Proposed Changes with the Final H-1B Rule